-Diluted loss per share did not include the effect of 4,450,000 stock options (December 31, 2015 - 3,375,000) and 3,112,114 warrants (December 31, 2015 - 13,176,283) as they are anti-dilutive.
+Diluted loss per share did not include the effect of 4,067,500 stock options (December 31, 2016 - 4,450,000) and 2,235,880 warrants (December 31, 2016 - 3,112,114) as they are anti-dilutive.

-13. MANAGEMENT OF CAPITAL
+12. MANAGEMENT OF CAPITAL

 The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain optimal capital structure to reduce to the cost of capital.
-The Company's capital is composed of equity in the statement of financial position.
+The Company's capital is composed of shareholders' equity in the statement of financial position.

 The Company is not subject to externally imposed capital requirements.
-In managing capital structure, the company manages its capital through regular reports to the Board of Directors, as well as management review of monthly or quarterly financial information.
+In managing capital structure, the Company manages its capital through regular reports to the Board of Directors, as well as management review of monthly or quarterly financial information.
 The Company issues new equity financing as needed and available.
-Additional information relating to capital management is given in the nature and continuance of operations in note 1.
+There were no changes to the Company's management of capital during the year.

-14. SUPPLEMENTAL CASH FLOW INFORMATION
+13. SUPPLEMENTAL CASH FLOW INFORMATION